 Everyday Celebration Of Parenting Every year at this time, in North America and other places today is celebrated as Mother’s Day.
 My personal view is that every day is a day to take even a minute and celebrate all who are parenting in some way shape or form.
 However, at the heart of days like today is the wish to make a special note and shout out, as they say, the celebrant.
 Author Robert A. Heinlein said this about mothers: “Being a mother is an attitude, not a biological relation.”
 It

 Winning Big “It is to our own detriment that we underestimate the might of small and simple things.” ?
 Richelle E. Goodrich For the longest while, I religiously bought lottery tickets.
 It was the only form of gambling I participated in.
-I was never any good at casino games to be honest.
+I was never any good at casino games, to be honest.
 However, even this never yielded me more than $20 each time I won.
-That being said, one of my friends from the UK absolutely loves gambling and enjoys playing casino games whenever she can.
-She recently told me
+So you won’t exactly find me on sites such as betting.com, but I know of so many people that do!
+That being said, one of

 More Than Just Words That We Forget In a servant leadership culture we learn by choice or example that if we want to be great, we have to serve others respectfully.” ― Vern Dosch Before you get turned off thinking that this is a political post, let me tell you two things.
 It is not.
 However, all my posts are in some way political.
 Politics is very much part of my make up.
 Just as being professional is, likewise pastoral.
 These form part of what I have described in a